-- A. Pathways shall primarily be constructed from wall/structure mounted J-hooks, J-hooks hung from ceiling, Ring type supports, wire basket trays supported by threaded rod or wall brackets, ladder rack supported by threaded rod or wall brackets, or conduit supported as per the NEC. - B. J-hooks shall not be attached to the any drop ceiling grid wiring. - C. In finished areas, conceal conduits and flush mount boxes. - D. Conduit installation shall be coordinated with their respective termination equipment layouts at each backboard location as required to provide adequate dedicated space for equipment provided and installed by the Electrical Contractor. - E. Cable pathway systems shall be supported by support systems specifically designed and manufactured for the support of cable pathway systems.
+- A. Pathways shall primarily be constructed from wall/structure mounted J-hooks, J-hooks hung from ceiling, Ring type supports, or conduit supported as per the NEC. - B. J-hooks shall not be attached to the any drop ceiling grid wiring. - C. In finished areas, conceal conduits and flush mount boxes. - D. Conduit installation shall be coordinated with their respective termination equipment layouts at each backboard location as required to provide adequate dedicated space for equipment provided and installed by the Electrical Contractor. - E. Cable pathway systems shall be supported by support systems specifically designed and manufactured for the support of cable pathway systems.
 The cable pathway systems shall not be supported by other installed building systems. - F. Install all pathway systems as per manufacturers recommended practices and as per local governmental regulations and NEC, and BICSI regulations and practices. - G. All cable pathway routes are to be parallel and/or perpendicular with the outside walls of the building.
-Alternate paths must be approved by the engineer of record prior to installation of the cabling. - H. Grounding and Bonding - 1.
-Wire basket tray shall be bonded directly to the TMGB or TGB in the telecommunications equipment room that the wire basket tray supports. - 2.
-Provide and install a grounding conductor routed through the entire run of all wire basket tray.
-The grounding conductor shall be bonded to each individual piece of cable basket tray.

-- a.
-Any splices in the grounding conductor shall be protected, readably visible and accessible upon completion of the cable installation. - b.
-Refer to specification section "Grounding and Bonding for Communication Systems" for grounding conductor requirements and sizing. - 3.
-Ladder rack shall be bonded directly to the TMGB or TGB within the telecommunications equipment room the ladder rack is located. - 4.
-Provide a bonding jumper connecting each rail of each piece of ladder rack to one another to form a continuous grounding path. - I. Cable pathways - 1.
-A dedicated pathway shall be provided for each low voltage communications cabling sub-system, including but not limited to the structured cabling system, security systems, audio/visual systems and other low voltage control system cabling. - J. Non-Continuous Cable Pathways (J-Hooks/Rings) - 1.
-Non-continuous cable support shall be located at intervals of four (4) feet maximum. - 2.
-Non-continuous cable supports shall be installed such that all cable runs through them maintain a minimum clearance of 12-inches in relation to all fluorescent lights and EMF sources.
-Any violations of this rule will be corrected at the contractor's Expense. - 3.
-Horizontal cabling shall not lay on any ceiling or ceiling tile.
+Alternate paths must be approved by the engineer of record prior to installation of the cabling. - H. Cable pathways - A dedicated pathway shall be provided for each low voltage communications cabling sub-system, including but not limited to the structured cabling system, security systems, audio/visual systems and other low voltage control system cabling. - I. Non-Continuous Cable Pathways (J-Hooks/Rings) - 1.
+Non-continuous cable support shall be located at intervals of four (4) feet maximum. - Non-continuous cable supports shall be installed such that all cable runs through them maintain a minimum clearance of 12-inches in relation to all fluorescent lights and EMF sources.
+Any violations of this rule will be corrected at the contractor's Expense.

+- 3. Horizontal cabling shall not lay on any ceiling or ceiling tile.
 All horizontal cabling shall maintain a minimum clearance of 6" above ceiling, ceiling tile and support channels. - 4.
-Cable pathways shall not be routed parallel with electrical conduits or strapped to or supported by any electrical conduits or any other building service equipment. - K. Conduit/ Sleeves - 1.
-Any section of conduit longer than 150 feet or containing more than a total 180 degrees of bends shall have pull boxes.
+Cable pathways shall not be routed parallel with electrical conduits or strapped to or supported by any electrical conduits or any other building service equipment.

+J. Conduit/ Sleeves

+- Any section of conduit longer than 150 feet or containing more than a total 180 degrees of bends shall have pull boxes.
 These boxes will not be shown on drawings.
 Refer to the table below for pull box sizing. - 2.
 Each conduit bend shall be a long sweep radius wherever possible.
 In no instance shall the inside radius or bend be less than six (6) times the internal diameter of the conduit for conduits that are 2" in diameter or less, for conduits larger than 2" the bend radius shall be no less than 10 (ten) times the inside diameter. - 3.
 All sleeves shall be of a size as to not have more than 40% of the sleeve filled with low voltage cable at the completion of the installation.
 Provide a minimum of 50% capacity for future growth at each sleeve location. - 4.
-In locations containing multiple sleeves, sleeves shall be filled to capacity before installing cabling in adjacent sleeves.
+In locations containing multiple sleeves, sleeves shall be filled to capacity before installing cabling in adjacent sleeves. - 5.
+All conduits/sleeves shall be secured and strapped to building surfaces per National Electric Code (NEC 2008 Article 358.30 (A) and (B)).